 Because of lung damage, people with COPD take longer to blow air out.
 This impairment is called obstruction or airflow limitation.
 An FEV1 less than 70% of FVC can make the diagnosis of COPD in someone with compatible symptoms and history.

-In GOLD COPD, classifications are then used to describe the severity of the obstruction or airflow limitation.
+In GOLD, classifications are then used to describe the severity of the obstruction or airflow limitation.
 The worse a person's airflow limitation is, the lower their FEV1.
 As COPD progresses, FEV1 tends to decline.
-GOLD COPD staging uses four categories of severity for COPD, based on the value of FEV1:
+GOLD staging uses four categories of severity for COPD, based on the value of FEV1:

 ||FEV1≥ 80% normal

 ||FEV1 30-49% normal